Career advice from former student-athletes

 "I chose Stryker because of the strengths-based team environment fueled by competition and togetherness.
 My team is like the team I was a part of in college in that we work daily to win, prepare daily to perform annually, and are passionate about driving results.

-My advice to current student athletes who are about to enter the “real world” is to finish strong in school and sport, believe in your potential, focus on your strengths, and continue to implement team values in every position that comes your way!"
+My advice to current student-athletes who are about to enter the “real world” is to finish strong in school and sport, believe in your potential, focus on your strengths, and continue to implement team values in every position that comes your way!"

-Casey Paus, Regional Sales Manager
+Casey Paus, Sales Enablement Manager

 Football | University of Washington